 Since Community Action Agencies were founded in 1964, Minnesota’s network has been working diligently to build community resiliency and support our low-income communities.
 This mission has never been more important or integral to our communities’ wellbeing than now, as agencies work to respond to the immediate and long-term health and economic crises caused by COVID-19.
-MinnCAP’s legislative priorities for 2021 are intended to support the network in its continued response to COVID-19 and ensure low-income Minnesotans have opportunities to move out of poverty.
+MinnCAP’s legislative priorities for 2021 are intended to support the network in its continued response to COVID-19 and ensure Minnesotans with low incomes have opportunities to move out of poverty.

 2021 Policy Agenda will: